-If you follow trends in the mountain bike world, you've probably noticed the surging popularity of 29ers throughout the sport.
-Sure, the wagon wheels hold their momentum better once you're up to speed, but many riders still prefer the fun factor of 27.5in wheels, as well as the way they handle trails that are steep, tight, or contain jumps and other features.
-Considering that the last three bikes Yeti released were all 29ers, some of us were left wondering if Yeti's beloved 27.5in bikes were going the way of the dodo.
-Fortunately, just the opposite is true, as the Colorado-based firm has been working on a long-travel brawler of a bike and it's finally hit our shelves.
-Featuring 165mm of coil-shock-driven Switch Infinity suspension, a 180mm fork up front, super slack geometry, and of course, 27.5in wheels, the SB165 Turq Mountain Bike Frame is made to handle the rowdiest, most technical trails you can possibly find while still being able to comfortably pedal back to the top for another lap.
-It's a bike that's equally at home ripping laps at the bike park as it is racing gnarly enduro courses, and it's just as willing to air over rock gardens as it is to plow straight through them.
+Featuring 165mm of coil-shock-driven Switch Infinity suspension, a 180mm fork up front, super slack geometry, and playful 27.5in wheels, Yeti's SB165 is made to handle the rowdiest and most technical trails you can possibly find while remaining comfortable enough pedal back to the top for another lap (or five).
+It's a bike that's equally at home ripping the bike park as it is racing gnarly enduro courses, and it's just as willing to air over rock gardens as it is to plow straight through them.
 If this sounds to you like a recipe for pure fun, you'd be absolutely right, and the SB165 might just be the right bike for you.

 This model's frame benefits from Yeti's TURQ Series carbon fiber which consists of the highest quality materials Yeti can get its hands on and it offers up the perfect balance of stiffness, strength, and compliance while saving about 220g of weight over the Carbon-series frames.
 This contributes to a ride that's more composed over chunky sections of trail and surefooted in high-speed corners or anytime your stepping on the gas.
-For the 2020 model year, Yeti modified the carbon layup of the TURQ-series frames to increase stiffness and durability, giving riders greater peace of mind when putting the bike through its paces on rugged trails.
-Yeti is so confident that they've perfected their carbon manufacturing process that they offer a lifetime warranty to the original owner of the frame.
+Yeti paid particular attention to frame durability with the SB165, giving riders greater peace of mind when putting the bike through its paces on rugged trails.
+Yeti is confident enough in its carbon manufacturing process that they offer a lifetime warranty to the original owner of the frame.

-- 6.5-inches of plush, coil-shock-driven Switch Infinity suspension
+- 165mm of terrain-gobbling Switch Infinity suspension travel

 - 27.5in wheels respond quickly to rider input and boost the fun factor